Managing Android Devices: Workspace ONE Operational Tutorial

 High Priority

-Selecting High Priority mode for an application update will enforce Managed Play to automatically update the application update on the device as and when a new version is published to the Play Store.
-The app update will be carried out without considering the status of the device.
-This could lead to end users being interrupted while the application gets updated.
+Selecting High Priority mode for an application update instructs Managed Google Play to automatically update the application on the device as soon as a new version is published to the Play Store.
+The update must be installed within 24 hours of the new version being published.
+Because the update is applied regardless of the device's current status which may be interrupt the user while the application updates in the background

 Postpone